 RAN stores the Security Context, AMF Signalling Connection Id, QoS Information for the QoS Flows of the PDU Sessions that are activated and N3 Tunnel IDs in the UE RAN context.
 Handover Restriction List is described in TS 23.501 [2] clause 5.3.4.1 "Mobility Restrictions".

 MM NAS Service Accept includes PDU Session status in AMF.
 If the activation of UP of a PDU Session is rejected by an SMF, then the MM NAS Service Accept includes the PDU Session ID and the reason why the user plane resources were not activated (e.g. LADN not available).
 Any local PDU Session release during the Session Request procedure is indicated to the UE via the Session Status.
+If none of the UP activation for the PDU Sessions requested in step 1 is successful, the AMF sends the MM Service Reject message to the UE, including the PDU Session ID(s) and the reason(s) why the user plane resources were not activated, except when there is pending NAS signalling to the UE in the AMF.

 If there are multiple PDU Sessions that involves multiple SMFs, AMF does not need to wait for responses from all SMFs in step 3 before it send N2 SM information to the UE.
 However, the AMF shall wait for all responses from the SMFs before it sends MM NAS Service Accept message to the UE.